Rockingham Naval Memorial Park: HMAS Orion fin

 was one of six s of the Royal Australian Navy.
 Orion was in service from 1977 to 1996.
 The submarine was eventually broken up for scrap in 2006.
-The fin of the Orion was placed in the Naval Memorial Park, while the port propeller was donated to the Western Australia Maritime Museum.
+The fin of the Orion was placed in the Naval Memorial Park, while the port propeller was donated to the WA Maritime Museum.

 On 3 August 2017, a commemoration of the 30th anniversary of the loss of Able Seaman Hugh Marcrow and Seaman Damien Humphreys from was held at the memorial.
 Markcrow and Humphreys were lost when the submarine Otama dived off the New South Wales coast on 3 August 1987; their bodies were never recovered.

 An inaugural Australian Lost Submariners Memorial Service was held by The Submarines Association of Australia in August 2019 at the Orion fin, attended by more than 200 current and former submariners.
 The event commemorated the submariners who lost their lives since the establishment of the modern Australian Submarine Force in 1967.